-2.PR.1 Perform dance works from a variety of styles, cultures, and genres.
+3.PR.1 Perform dance works from a variety of styles, cultures, and genres.

-- 2.PR.1.1 Improve dance skills by applying feedback from instructors, peers, and self. - 2.PR.1.2 Demonstrate complex motor skills with body awareness. - 2.PR.1.3 Demonstrate focus with guidance when dancing for and with others.
+- 3.PR.1.1 Improve choreography and dance skills by applying formal or informal feedback. - 3.PR.1.2 Demonstrate foundational dance skills with coordination of multiple body parts. - 3.PR.1.3 Demonstrate focus when dancing for and with others.

-2.PR.2 Develop dance presentations.
+3.PR.2 Develop dance presentations.

-- 2.PR.2.1 Compare topics or themes for improvisation or informal performance. - 2.PR.2.2 Demonstrate safe and respectful behaviors when performing and observing formal and informal performances. - 2.PR.2.3 Enhance a performance using simple props.
+- 3.PR.2.1 Identify criteria for the selection of a theme, topic, or music for a small group performance with support. - 3.PR.2.2 Identify the expected safe and respectful behaviors for various dance settings and cultural contexts. - 3.PR.2.3 Enhance performance by incorporating a single production element.

-2.RE.1 Analyze dance from a variety of styles, cultures, and genres using content-specific vocabulary.
+3.RE.1 Analyze dance from a variety of styles, cultures, and genres using content-specific vocabulary.

-- 2.RE.1.1 Describe dance sequences that exemplify two or more elements of dance with guidance. - 2.RE.1.2 Explain possible meanings of various dance movements or choreographic works.
+- 3.RE.1.1 Describe dance sequences that exemplify two or more elements of dance. - 3.RE.1.2 Infer meaning from dance, citing evidence.

-2.RE.2 Evaluate dance works using content-specific vocabulary.
+3.RE.2 Evaluate dance works using content-specific vocabulary.

-- 2.RE.2.1 Explain preferences in performing various dance styles, forms, or genres. - 2.RE.2.2 Identify positive feedback and areas for improvement for self and others with guidance.
+- 3.RE.2.1 Explain preferences in observing various dance styles, forms, or genres. - 3.RE.2.2 Identify positive feedback and areas for improvement for self and others.